MicroUnit

 AssertNumeric::begin($number)->isLessThan(100);

-Asserts that the value is between $min and $max (inclusive by default).
+Asserts that the value is between $min and $max.

 Example: